-The games being boycotted are the Cincinnati Reds and Milwaukee Brewers game at Miller Field in Milwaukee, and the Seattle Mariners and San Diego Padres game at San Diego's Petco Park.
-According to MLB.com writer Adam McCalvy, the Brewers agreed unanimously to the boycott, which follows the Milwaukee Bucks' boycott of their playoff game earlier today.
-The Bucks' decision led to the NBA postponing all three playoff games on today's schedule.
+The games being boycotted are the Cincinnati Reds against the Milwaukee Brewers at Miller Park in Milwaukee, the Seattle Mariners against the San Diego Padres at San Diego’s Petco Park, and the Los Angeles Dodgers against the San Francisco Giants at Oracle Park in San Francisco.
+According to MLB.com writer Adam McCalvy, the Brewers and Reds agreed unanimously to the boycott, which follows the Milwaukee Bucks’ boycott of their playoff game earlier today.
+The Bucks’ decision led to the NBA postponing all three playoff games on today’s schedule.

 Speaking about the Bucks’ decision earlier today, Brewers pitcher Josh Hader called the boycott “an enormous stand.
 It’s more than sports… This is a time where we need to, really, not stay quiet and show and empower our voices.”